 IWS plans are created to support tamariki at school, at home and in the community.
 Plans are designed to have a range of activities and interventions, including help from professionals to help tamariki and whanau develop new skills.

-IWS plans can be carried out in mainstream schools or could include enrolment at one of New Zealand’s three residential special schools (Salisbury School, Westbridge Residential School and Halswell Residential College).
-Enrolment at a residential special school provides a targeted, brief programme as part of the IWS plan.
+IWS plans can be carried out in mainstream schools or could include enrolment at one of New Zealand’s three residential specialist schools (Salisbury School, Westbridge Residential School and Halswell Residential College).
+Enrolment at a residential specialist school provides a targeted, brief programme as part of the IWS plan.
 Tamariki will then return to their local school and community.

 The way we will work with you

 In Wraparound we help your child and your family/whānau to realise your hopes and dreams and for your child to grow up in their home and community.

 What are you and your family good at?

 |Natural Supports||Who do you turn to for help?|